Biographical portrait of Russell M. Lawson, by the Author:

 I have won several research grants from the Oklahoma Humanities Council.

-My newest books are The Sea Mark: Captain John Smith's Journey to New England, a narrative history recreating the voyage of John Smith in 1614, published in April, 2015 by the University Press of New England; Servants and Servitude in Colonial America, published in 2018, about the experience of White, Indian, and Black servants in colonial America; Apostle of the East: The Life and Journeys of Daniel Little, published in 2018, about the journeys of the missionary Rev. Daniel Little; and The Curse of the Bronze Amulet, a fictional work of mystery and adventure, published in 2018.
+My newest books are The Sea Mark: Captain John Smith's Journey to New England, a narrative history recreating the voyage of John Smith in 1614, published in April, 2015 by the University Press of New England; Servants and Servitude in Colonial America, published in 2018, about the experience of White, Indian, and Black servants in colonial America; Apostle of the East: The Life and Journeys of Daniel Little, published in 2018, about the journeys of the missionary Rev. Daniel Little; The Curse of the Bronze Amulet, a fictional work of mystery and adventure, published in 2018, and Metamorphosis: How Jesus of Nazareth Conquered the Legion of Fear.